Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve

 Our algorithm is easy to implement in practice - in particular, it requires solving the Eisenberg-Gale program ~\cref{eq:eg} \emph{only twice} to obtain $\underline{X}$ and $\overline{X}$.
-This allows the algorithm to scale easily to multiple resources and larger number of types (as it only involves solving for the `optimistic' and `pessimistic' allocation rules which are done offline with historical data).
+In contrast, other versions of certainty equivalence algorithms require frequent resolves of the Eisenberg-Gale (see \cref{app:ceq}).
+This allows \HopeGuardrail to scale easily to multiple resources and larger number of types (as it only involves solving for the `optimistic' and `pessimistic' allocation rules which are done offline with historical data).
 Moreover, it allows practitioners to leverage work on poly-time algorithms for solving the Eisenberg-Gale program \citep{devanur2002market}.
-It also extends easily to more complex information structures (as the algorithm only requires access to moments of $N_{t, \theta}$ and confidence terms, it is easy to extend the information structure to add additional side information).
+It also extends easily to more complex information structures (see \cref{sec:proof} for a discussion).